lihikaspi/MusicRecSystem/README.md

 #### 3. Build Graph

 - Builds a bipartite graph with users and songs as nodes and interactions as weighted edges.
-- Saves the graph as a PyTorch file graph.pt.
+- Saves the graph as a PyTorch file `graph.pt`.

-All outputs are saved to the directory specified in `config.py` as `PROCESSED_DIR`.
-Example:
+All outputs are saved to the directory specified in `config.py` as `PROCESSED_DIR`:

 ```python
 # config.py